oddy-boop/Edusync-git/src/supabase/policies.md

 -- --- Table: app_settings ---
 ALTER TABLE public.app_settings ENABLE ROW LEVEL SECURITY;
-DROP POLICY IF EXISTS "Enable public read access for all" ON public.app_settings;
 DROP POLICY IF EXISTS "Admins can manage school settings" ON public.app_settings;
--- **v4.7 FIX:** Explicitly allow public read access.
-This is safe for public-facing website settings.
+DROP POLICY IF EXISTS "Public can read settings" ON public.app_settings;
-CREATE POLICY "Enable public read access for all" ON public.app_settings FOR SELECT USING (true);
+CREATE POLICY "Public can read settings" ON public.app_settings FOR SELECT USING (true);
--- WRITE (INSERT, UPDATE, DELETE) policy remains secure for admins.
 CREATE POLICY "Admins can manage school settings" ON public.app_settings FOR ALL USING (is_super_admin() OR (school_id = get_my_school_id() AND is_school_admin()))
 WITH CHECK (is_super_admin() OR (school_id = get_my_school_id() AND is_school_admin()));